Susan E. Quaggin, MD, FASN, Councilor

-My nomination for ASN Council comes at a promising time of many challenges but also great opportunities for advancing nephrology.
-I am a committed advocate for our patients and subspecialty, gaining extensive committee and leadership experience within ASN and beyond.
-If elected, I will work tirelessly to broaden the scope and quality of nephrology practice, fight for improvements to ABIM recertification, campaign for enhanced public and political awareness of nephrology, recommend innovations in training, and encourage translation of new discoveries to the clinic.
-The perspective I have on these issues is shaped by my life as a clinician and physician-scientist.
+“My nomination for ASN Council comes at a promising time.
+One of many challenges but also great opportunities for advancing nephrology,” she says.
+“I am a committed advocate for patients and the subspecialty, working tirelessly to broaden the scope and quality of nephrology practice, fight for improvements to the American Board of Internal Medicine recertification, campaign for enhanced public and political awareness of nephrology, recommend innovations in training, and encourage translation of new discoveries to the clinic.
+The perspective I have on these issues is shaped by my life as a clinician and physician-scientist.”

 Dr. Quaggin’s leadership roles at the American Society of Nephrology are numerous.
 She’s currently an editorial board member for the Journal of the American Society of Nephrology (JASN) and a cabinet member for the ASN Foundation for Kidney Research's Securing the Future Campaign, council liaison for the Diversity and Inclusion Committee and the Innovation and Discovery Task Force.
 In the past she’s served on the Abstract Selection Committee, (2000-2003); as Chair for the Abstract Selection Committees for Glomerular Disease, (2005, 2008) and Blood and Lymphatic Development of the Kidney, (2015), respectively; as member and Chair for the Program Committee annual meeting (2009/2013, 2014).
 Other service to ASN includes membership on the Public Policy Board (2016), Education Committee, (2013-2015); the Young Investigator Award Selection Committee, (2008); and the Grants Review Committee, (2006).
 In addition, Dr. Quaggin served as Associate Editor for JASN, (2008, 2009, 2010), and as the publication’s Deputy Editor, (2011, 2012).